 “Closed-end fund (CEF) investing is still a corner of the market where a manager has the opportunity to add alpha over an index, by way of their efforts in research and analysis.” – Michael Fabian, Managing Partner

-- Designed for aggressive income investors.
+- Designed for moderate to aggressive income investors.

 - Unique and exclusive combination of closed-end funds.

 - Portfolio changes governed by fundamental premium/discount analysis.

 - Targets high yield, liquidity, and unconventional returns.

 FMD Capital Management has designed its Dynamic CEF Income Portfolio to take advantage of the inefficiencies that commonly occur in the CEF marketplace.
 It’s been proven that meaningful alpha can be generated by more than just purchasing an undervalued fund, but also through superior ongoing management and investment philosophy.
 Investors should remember that CEFs should not be viewed as a single asset class, but as a unique vehicle with specific set of goals and objectives.

 The backbone of our CEF strategy starts with monitoring a fund’s market price vs. its net asset value (NAV).
 CEFs can trade at discounts or premiums for their entire life depending on a multitude of factors.
 Some important characteristics include: management team, leverage ratio, asset class, corporate actions, expenses, yield, size, and investor demand.
 So when formulating our overarching investment thesis, we weight the factors to decipher the attractiveness of a particular fund’s market price in relation to its NAV.